Chart Color Schemes

 Population

-Population growth drivers in Hallam are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hallam are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Hallam's population, as of November 2025, is approximately 12,079 people.
-This figure represents a growth of 607 individuals since the 2021 Census, which recorded a population of 11,472.
-The increase is inferred from the estimated resident population of 11,944 in June 2024 and an additional 128 validated new addresses after the Census date.
-This results in a population density ratio of 1,498 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Hallam's growth rate of 5.3% since the census is within 0.8 percentage points of the SA3 area (6.1%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 83.4% of overall population gains during recent periods, driving primary growth in the area.
+Hallam's population was approximately 12,079 as of November 2025.
+This reflected an increase of 607 people since the 2021 Census, which reported a population of 11,472.
+The change was inferred from the estimated resident population of 11,944 in June 2024 and an additional 128 validated new addresses since the Census date.
+This resulted in a population density of 1,498 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Hallam's growth rate of 5.3% since the census was within 0.8 percentage points of the SA3 area (6.1%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 83.4% of overall population gains during recent periods in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Hallam is expected to experience above median population growth among statistical areas analysed by AreaSearch, with a projected increase of 2,256 persons by 2041, representing a total gain of 17.6% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023, making adjustments using weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on these projections, Hallam is expected to have an above median population growth, with a projected increase of 2,256 persons by 2041, reflecting a total gain of 17.6% over the 17-year period.

 Frequently Asked Questions - Population